jamesacklin/nerveharp/content/freebsd-x220.md

 ## Other optimizations

-These are commented to be self-explanetory.
+These are commented to be self-explanatory.
 Here's my `/etc/rc.conf`:

 ```txt
 # Don't hang the boot process while waiting for DHCP